 The wait-for graph scheme is not applicable to a resource-allocation system with multiple instances of each resource type.
 We turn now to a deadlock detection algorithm that is applicable to such a system.
-The algorithm employs several time-varying data structures that are similar to those used in the banker's algorithm:
+The algorithm employs several timevarying data structures that are similar to those used in the banker's algorithm:

-• Available.
-A vector of length m indicates the number of available resources of each type.

-• Allocation.
-An $n \times m$ matrix defines the number of resources of each type currently allocated to each process.
+- Available.
+A vector of length m indicates the number of available resources of each type. - Allocation.
+An $n \times m$ matrix defines the number of resources of each type currently allocated to each process. - Request.

-• Request.
 An $n \times m$ matrix indicates the current request of each process.
 If Request[i][j] equals k, then process Pi is requesting k more instances of resource type Rj.

-The≤relation between two vectors is defined as in Banker's algorithm.
+The simplify relation between two vectors is defined as in Banker's algorithm.
 To simplify notation, we again treat the rows in the matrices Allocation and Request as vectors; we refer to them as Allocationi and Requesti.
 The detection algorithm described here simply investigates every possible allocation sequence for the processes that remain to be completed.
 Compare this algorithm with the banker's algorithm.

 1. Let Work and Finish be vectors of length m and n, respectively.
-Initialize false.
+Initialize Work = Available.
+For i = 0, 1, ..., n-1, if $Allocationi \neq 0$ , then Finish[i] = false.
 Otherwise, Finish[i] = true.

-Work = Available.
-For i = 0, 1, ..., n-1, if Allocation $i \models 0$, then Finish[i] = a.
-Finish[i] == false b.
-Requesti ≤ Work